Dataset:

 • [Close]

 Each CAM displayed on this site is run on a separate schedule.
-As of 16 Nov 2023, NSSL is currently running CAMs initialized at 0000, 0600, and 1200 UTC daily.
-The HRRR and RRFS CAMs provided by NCEP/EMC are run daily at 0000 and 1200 UTC out to 48 (beginning 12/01/22) and 60 hrs, respectively.
+As of 16 Nov 2023, the NSSL is currently running CAMs initialized at 0000, 0600, and 1200 UTC daily.
+The MPAS CAMs provided by the GSL are run daily at 0000 and 1200 UTC out to 60 hrs.
+The HRRR and RRFS CAMs provided by the NCEP/EMC are run daily at 0000 and 1200 UTC out to 48 (beginning 12/01/22) and 60 hrs, respectively.

 Model0000/1200 UTC run